Abi-Hurairah/genetic-associations-visualization/README.md

 * Open the file in a web browser.
 You will see Inflammatory Bowel Diseases' genetic common genetic predispositions which is the default
 * Explore the interactive pie chart to understand the shared genetic predispositions
 * Hover over the segments to view more detailed information about genes and associated diseases
 * Use the search functionality to find the case for other diseases.
-Note that you need to find the Wikidata entry for the disease and write the code (Q...) into the search box.
+Note that you need to find the Wikidata entry for the disease and write the ID (Q...) into the search box.
 Example below

 ![Hello](https://github.com/Abi2222/Programming-in-the-Life-Sciences-PRA3006-/blob/main/images/Wikidata%20Entry.png)

+# Areas for Improvement
+* The user needs to manually search the Wikidata entry to find the Wikidata ID for a disease, it might be possible to skip this step